morty-faas/alpha/README.md

 - `ALPHA_REMOTE` : The address where the child process listens on (default is `http://127.0.0.1:3000`)
 - `ALPHA_PORT` : The port on which the application will run (default : `8080`)
 - `ALPHA_LOG_LEVEL` : The logging level (default is `4`, which is `Info`)

-Execute a function with variables through the agent :

-WIP